gerardrius/Gerard-project-I-pandas/README.md

 # Project I | Pandas
 ## Rocket Analytics' advices for John White 🚀

-This young surfer in the picture is John White:
 ![John-White](Images/John-White.jpeg)

 John White is a 17-year-old surfer from New Smyrna Beach, a coastal town in the U.S.